adupayra/3DGameOfLife/README.md

 This was a good project to put my hands on C++ as well as on the basics of computer graphics.

-I might come back to it when i'll know more about thread management on the CPU side as well as on the GPU side (using CUDA for instance) and rendering.
+I might come back to it when i'll know more about thread management on the CPU side as well as on the GPU side (using CUDA for instance) and more about rendering.